• Accreditation Form

 Cancelof

-• Flight 3: Carbon Credits (Offsets)
+• FLIGHT 5: Carbon Credits (Offsets)

 • If your business aviation entity is claiming a reduction in net emissions from carbon credit purchases, specific emissions savings information should be identified.
 Include additional information, such as the project name and details, and how the purchase contributes to your business aviation entity's goals.

-If your business aviation entity has purchased credits that are not currently approved under CORSIA, explain how these credits meet similar quality and standards.
 If your business aviation entity does not use carbon credits as part of its net reduction strategy, explain why.

 • Browse Files